Transfer & Destruction

 - Inventory each box by listing the titles of each folder.
 The Archives will use your inventory to find the records.
 Therefore, it is essential that the inventory be as specific, accurate, and comprehensives as possible.

-- Send the inventory to the Archives (John L. & Christine Warner Library) or include it in the first box.
-Please do not attach or tape the inventory to the box.
-The inventory should have the name of the office and the name of the person preparing the inventory.
+- Send the inventory to the Archives (John L. & Christine Warner Library) or include it in the first box.The inventory should have the name of the office and the name of the person preparing the inventory.

 COTC Transfer of Records for Shredding

 - Check your Records Retention Schedule.
 Do not shred records which the schedule does not instruct you to shred.
-If you do not have a schedule, call the Archives (69-306) before packing the records.
+If you do not have a schedule, call the Archives (740-366-9306) before packing the records.
 Also, any record under litigation cannot be destroyed until the litigation issue is resolved.

 - Records Officer emails or calls Receiving to request a pickup for items to be shredded.

 - Units are strongly encouraged to conduct a records purge of their departmentally stored records at a minimum of an annual basis.
 A Certificate of Records Destruction must be completed and sent to Archives prior to the actual destruction of the records to ensure complete compliance to the stated guidelines.

 Please consult the appropriate retention schedule prior to completing the "Certificate of Records Destruction."